Password Generator

 Bulk Password Generation

 Need multiple passwords at once?
 Use the Bulk Generate feature to create 5, 10, or 20 passwords in a single click — all using the same settings as your single-password options.
-This is useful for:
+This is useful for provisioning multiple new user accounts, generating a set of API keys or secret tokens, creating a batch of test credentials for development, or providing employees with initial login passwords.

 Why crypto.getRandomValues()?